 To raise the Bank's capability to address and mitigate Money Laundering and Terrorist Financing concerns, the Bank set out to attain certification with ACAMS or the Association of Certified Anti-Money Laundering.
 ACAMS is the largest international membership organization dedicated to enhance the knowledge and expertise of financial crime detection and prevention professionals.
 The CAMS credential is internationally recognized by private institutions, governments and law enforcement, and thus carries the gold standard in AML Certifications.
-10 select bank officers began their review for ACAMS and will take the certification exam in early 2020.
+10 select bank officers began their review for ACAMS in 2019.
+They took and passed their certification exam in 2020.

 The Branch Operations Orientation Training Camp (BOOT Camp) was launched in September 2018.
 This is a 5-day program for all new branch hires or branch transferees.
 Modules include Risks and Controls, Supervisory Development Program, Effective Business Communication and Effective Leadership in Customer Service.
-In 2019, 12 runs were conducted, covering 441 branch officers.
+In 2020, 11 runs were conducted, covering 419 attendees.